Svetlozarko/Svetlozarko/README.md

 🎓 Graduate of **PMG "Vasil Drumev"** — Veliko Tarnovo
 📘 Currently studying **Software Engineering** at **TU - Sofia**

-I’m a **backend developer** building scalable, reliable web services with ASP.NET and C#.
-I like clean architecture, performant backends, and bringing systems together with queues and caches.
+I’m a backend developer specializing in building scalable, reliable, and maintainable web services and APIs with ASP.NET and C#.
+I focus on clean architecture, performant backend systems, and designing fast, easy-to-scale solutions.
+I also have experience integrating message queues, caching strategies, containerization, CI/CD pipelines, and working with cloud platforms to deliver robust and efficient software.

 ## 🔧 Tech Stack